 Sara is Founder and President of Tot Talk, Inc., an educational placemat company that sells to big box stores, online, and mom and pop toy, gift, book stores around the country.
 Prior to this, she worked for fortune 50 companies, including Procter & Gamble and United Technologies (UTC) Her last role before founding her own company was General Manager of Carrier Corporation’s (division of UTC) reefer parts distribution business based in The Netherlands, covering Europe, Middle East and Africa.
 Sara has a passion for animals and participates in causes wherever she can including raising signatures for Humane Society propositions and being on a team that helped lead the San Francisco Zoo board through their first strategic planning process.
 Sara received a mechanical engineering degree from the University of Washington and a Harvard MBA.
 She is married to a Frenchman and has two young men, George (17, senior) and Henri (14, freshman) and two fluffy girl cats, Boots and Bear.

 Coventry was the founding President of Lake Oswego Chapter in 2015.
-She has also served as Past President, GLAD and is currently the Provisional Trainer.
-This is her second year on the National Board and served as Chapter Support for 2018-19.
-She has two sons who are NLYM members, one in the class of 2019 and one in the class of 2021.
+She also served the chapter as GLAD and Provisional Trainer.
+She joined the National Board in 2018 as VP Chapter Support and began serving as VP Expansion in 2019.
+She has two sons who graduated with the NLYM classes of 2019 and 2021.

 Michelle Zenk - National VP Technology